Fewer than 12% of adults are competent at math

 Which means that 88% of your audience members may find your bar charts, financial objectives and other communications involving numbers discombobulating.

-Welcome to the world of numeracy, or numerical literacy, today, according to the to the 2013 Program for the International Assessment of Adult Competencies, or PIAAC.
+Welcome to the world of numeracy, or numerical literacy, today, according to the 2013 Program for the International Assessment of Adult Competencies, or PIAAC.

-PIAAC is an enormous, every-10-year study of adult literacy, developed and organized by the Organization for Economic Cooperation and Development.
-The study seeks to determine how well adults are prepared to function in today’s society.
+PIAAC is an enormous, every-10-year literacy assessment, developed and organized by the Organization for Economic Cooperation and Development.
+The study seeks to determine how well adults in the age group 16-65 are prepared to function in today’s society.

 Here’s how they stack up …